surya0180/AuthPage/README.md

-# Socio
+# Nodeauth.io
-Socio is a social application that brings all developers together and explore some interested content and stuff.
-This application is built using MERN stack.
+This is a small web application built with mern stack that demonstrates authentication of user.
+This is done as part of internship assesment at iraitech